Chapter 3 – A History of the Vote in Canada

 still citizens of British Columbia, he said, and subject to its laws even though they no longer lived in the province.
 (Debates, July 17, 1944; 4912–4937)

 After the Second World War, the most virulently anti-Japanese MPs lost their seats to more moderate members, and public opinion began to shift as well.
-Travel and other restrictions on Japanese Canadians continued until 1948, when Parliament deleted the reference to discrimination in the franchise on the basis of race.
+Voting restrictions on Japanese Canadians continued until 1948, when Parliament deleted the reference to discrimination in the franchise on the basis of race.
 The discussion was brief, occupying just one column in the House of Commons debates for June 15, 1948.
 This particular form of racism in Canadian electoral law now belonged to history, although First Nations people would not be enfranchised for more than a decade.

 Several religious groups were disenfranchised by the Wartime Elections Act of 1917, mainly because they opposed military service.
 Most prominent among them were the Mennonites and the Doukhobors.
 This disenfranchisement ended with the end of the First World War, but the treatment later accorded the two pacifist groups in the development of the franchise varied enormously.